zjreid1/Cybersecurity-Sacramento/index.md

 ---

-# About
+# About:
 A group in the greater Sacramento County area for hackers, makers, tinkerers and security enthusiasts/professionals to meet and share projects/ideas.
 Current leader is [RadicalKjax](https://bsky.app/profile/radicalkjax.com).

-# Location
+# Location:
 Sacramento, California\
 United States

 ---

-# Meeting Schedule
+# Meeting Schedule:
 Second Wednesday of the month from 7PM - 8:30PM.

 # Current Meeting Time & Place:
 Hybrid:\
-Physcially at The Sacramento Hacker Lab/Maker Space - 3519 BROADWAY SACRAMENTO CA\
+Physcially at The Sacramento Hacker Lab/Made Studio - 3519 BROADWAY SACRAMENTO CA\
 or\
 Virtually on Discord\
 \